Roohparvar/CeliacProject/README.md

 - Reordered columns to follow a standardized and organized structure, including clinical, demographic, scRNA-seq, and TCR-related parameters.

 ### Part 1 - Step 3: Removing T cell receptor information that was assigned to B cell clusters
-- Cleaning imm_receptor_Esmaeil Column: Remove "ab", gd", Aberrant ab" and "Aberrant g" values from imm_receptor_Esmaeil in selected B cell clusters. **A total of 666 cells were affected**.
+- Cleaning imm_receptor Column: Remove "αβ", γδ", Aberrant αβ" and "Aberrant γ" values from imm_receptor in selected B cell clusters. **A total of 666 cells were affected**.
 - TCR information mistakenly assigned to B cell clusters was removed. **A total of 17,792 cells were affected**, and all alpha, beta, gamma, and delta chain–related columns were cleared.

 ### Part 1 - Step 4: Removing B cell receptor information that was assigned to T cell clusters
-- Cleaning imm_receptor_Esmaeil Column: Remove "hkl" values from imm_receptor_Esmaeil in selected T cell clusters. **A total of 1459 cells were affected**.
+- Cleaning imm_receptor Column: Remove "hkl" values from imm_receptor in selected T cell clusters. **A total of 1459 cells were affected**.
 - BCR information mistakenly assigned to T cell clusters was removed. **A total of 141,029 cells were affected**, and all heavy (IGH), kappa (IGK), and lambda (IGL) chain–related columns were cleared.

 ### Part 1 - Step 5: Removing BCR and TCR Information Assigned to "Macrophages", "pDC", "Mast cells"
-- The imm_receptor_Esmaeil column, along with all BCR- and TCR-related fields, was cleared for the affected cells within these clusters, **impacting a total of 979 cells**.
+- The imm_receptor column, along with all BCR- and TCR-related fields, was cleared for the affected cells within these clusters, **impacting a total of 979 cells**.

-### Part 1 - Step 6: Updating imm_receptor_Esmaeil Based on Receptor Sequences
+### Part 1 - Step 6: Updating imm_receptor Based on Receptor Sequences
-- ab: Assigned to cells where cdr_Full_ab is present → **5204 cells affected**.
+- αβ: Assigned to cells where cdr_Full_ab is present → **5204 cells affected**.
-- gd: Assigned to cells where cdr_Full_gd is present → **781 cells affected**.
+- γδ: Assigned to cells where cdr_Full_gd is present → **781 cells affected**.
-- abgd: Assigned to cells where both cdr_Full_ab and cdr_Full_gd are present → **73 cells affected**.
+- αβγδ: Assigned to cells where both cdr_Full_ab and cdr_Full_gd are present → **73 cells affected**.
 - hkl: Assigned to B cell clusters where cdr_Full_ig_hk or cdr_Full_ig_hL is present → **346 cells affected**.

-### Part 1 - Step 7: Managing Cells with imm_receptor_Esmaeil Annotated as "abgd" or Containing Both cdr_Full_ab and cdr_Full_gd
+### Part 1 - Step 7: Managing Cells with imm_receptor Annotated as "αβγδ" or Containing Both cdr_Full_ab and cdr_Full_gd
-A total of 1,408 cells met the criteria of having imm_receptor_Esmaeil annotated as "abgd" or simultaneously containing both cdr_Full_ab and cdr_Full_gd.
+A total of 1,408 cells met the criteria of having imm_receptor annotated as "αβγδ" or simultaneously containing both cdr_Full_ab and cdr_Full_gd.
 This step focuses on refining the immune receptor annotation for these ambiguous or dual-feature cells:
 - 2 cells were found in B cell clusters that express cdr_Full_ig_hL or cdr_Full_ig_hk but do not express cdr_Full_ab or cdr_Full_gd.
 Their immune receptor was classified as 'hkl'
-- 4 cells located in B cell clusters lacked both cdr_Full_ig_hL and cdr_Full_ig_hk despite expressing either cdr_Full_ab or cdr_Full_gd, or having their immune receptor defined as 'abgd'.
+- 4 cells located in B cell clusters lacked both cdr_Full_ig_hL and cdr_Full_ig_hk despite expressing either cdr_Full_ab or cdr_Full_gd, or having their immune receptor defined as 'αβγδ'.
 These cells were excluded from further analysis.
-- First, we identified the gamma-delta (gd) T cell clusters in the dataset, Then:
+- First, we identified the gamma-delta (γδ) T cell clusters in the dataset, Then:
-	- Updated to "gd" for cells located in the "Act.
-Tgd" and "Tgd INSIG1+" clusters.
+	- Updated to "γδ" for cells located in the "Act.
+Tγδ" and "T INSIG1+" clusters.
 Total updated: 160 cells
-	- Updated to "ab" for cells not located in "Act.
-Tgd", "Tgd INSIG1+", "NK/Tgd", "Tgd CD8+", or "Trm IEL" clusters.
+	- Updated to "αβ" for cells not located in "Act.
+Tγδ", "Tγδ INSIG1+", "NK/Tγδ", "Tγδ CD8+", or "Trm IEL" clusters.
 Total updated: 820 cells
-	- To resolve remaining ambiguous cases in the "NK/Tgd", "Tgd CD8+", and "Trm IEL" clusters, we examined the expression of key immune receptor genes (Trac, Trbc1, Trbc2, Trgc1, Trgc2, Trdc) and confidently re-annotated 330 cells as "ab" and 92 cells as "gd" based on their gene expression profiles.
+	- To resolve remaining ambiguous cases in the "NK/Tγδ", "Tγδ CD8+", and "Trm IEL" clusters, we examined the expression of key immune receptor genes (Trac, Trbc1, Trbc2, Trgc1, Trgc2, Trdc) and confidently re-annotated 330 cells as "αβ" and 92 cells as "γδ" based on their gene expression profiles.
-### Part 1 - Step 8:  Computing Clone Size for ab and gd TCRs
+### Part 1 - Step 8:  Computing Clone Size for αβ and γδ TCRs
 - Calculated clone_size_ab and clone_size_bucket_ab based on the frequency of each cdr_Full_ab sequence.
 - Calculated clone_size_gd and clone_size_bucket_gd based on the frequency of each cdr_Full_gd sequence.